maturity

 Crosscoder read/write to many layers, subject to causality constraints.

-Let one compute the vector of feature activation on datapoint by summing over contributions of activations of different layers for layers :
+Let one compute the vector of feature activation on data point by summing over contributions of activations of different layers for layers :

 We have loss